owid/owid-grapher/docs/architecture/index.md

 # Overall architecture

-_27th Jan 2023_

 ## Overview

-Our World In Data is a _statically rendered_ ("JAMstack") publication with no public facing backend.
-It has two primary codebases, a Typescript one used to build the site ([owid-grapher](https://github.com/owid/owid-grapher)) and a Python one used to build its datasets ([etl](https://github.com/owid/etl)).
+Our World In Data is a statically rendered ("JAMstack") publication with no public facing backend.
+It has two primary codebases:

+- [owid-grapher](https://github.com/owid/owid-grapher): a Typescript project used to build the overall publication and its admin tools
+- [etl](https://github.com/owid/etl): a Python data-pipeline used to build the datasets that power our site

 There four different types of users of our infrastructure: _readers_, _authors_, _data scientists_ and _engineers_.